Here, we detail the difference between solid and engineered wooden floors to help you decide which is best for you.Written by: Yarl Christie

 If you are looking to create a consistent look, an engineered wood floor would be a better option.

 Engineered wood floors are constructed to offer better resilience than solid hardwood floors.
-So, you’ll find that engineered floors are sturdier and better-performing compared to solid hardwood floors.
+So, you will find that engineered floors are sturdier and better-performing compared to solid hardwood floors.
 With right maintenance, they can last a lifetime.
+You also have the ability to restore engineered wood planks, which gives them an extra lease of life if they need it.